manasayedire/converter/packages/webui/README.md

 # Roman Numeral Converter Frontend

-This is the frontend (web UI) for the Roman Numeral Converter App.
-It provides a user interface to convert numbers to Roman numerals using the backend API.
+Provides a user interface to convert numbers to Roman numerals using the backend API.

 ## Prerequisites